(Disclosure: Some of the links below may be affiliate links)

 by Mr. The Poor Swiss, July 3, 2019

-A good book with a very good grasp on investing.
+Out of the Rat Race is a good book with a good grasp on investing.
 The book explains very well the need for investing and the problems with the financial industry.
 The author reaches Financial Independence by using leverages and buying rental properties.
 If you like real estate investing, this book is for you.
 Otherwise, you should probably stay away.